revk/ESP32-Faikin/Manuals/Advanced.md

 If `auto1` is set, the power on at start of that minute.
 If `auto0` is set, the power off at start of that minute.

-If `autop` is set, and the last two sample periods are entirely outside the target band, and the current temperature is more than `autop10`/10 degrees above or below the target band, then automatic power on.
+If `autop` is set, and the last sample period is entirely outside the target band, and the current temperature is more than `autop10`/10 degrees above or below the target band, then automatic power on.

 If `autop` is set, and the last two sample periods are entirely inside the target band, then automatic power off.